sedwardsmarsh/ThorlabsLTStage.jl/README.md

 ThorlabsLTS150:
   alias: lts150
   x:
-    serial: desired-x-stage-serial-number
+    serial: 45140764 # or whatever your desired serial number is
-    lower_limit: 0 # meters
+    min_position: 0
-    upper_limit: .15 # meters
+    max_position: .15 # in meters
+    max_velocity: 20
+    max_acceleration: 20
   y:
+    serial: 45146974
+    max_velocity: 3
+    max_acceleration: 5
+  z:
-    serial: desired-y-stage-serial-number
+    serial: 45141924
     # If no limits specified physical device limits will be used
-  z:
-    serial: desired-z-stage-serial-number
 ```

 Now when you run